 Chapter Seven – I teach in seminary

-I’ve now been a professor, teaching in English and then in Spanish, for 25 years.
+I’ve now been a professor, teaching in English and then in Spanish, for over 30 years.

 The first seminary where I taught put us through a sort of Professor Boot Camp.
 Our academic dean stressed: “Your students will remember only a portion of the content you teach; they will always remember your attitudes and values.